Smaller & Smarter Cities: International Symposium

 With increasing pressure on capital cities, governments across the world are looking for new ways to stimulate and leverage the economic and social contribution of regions and their cities.

-The program comprises 30 international, national and local speakers across approximately 20 sessions sharing best practice on the challenges, trends and emerging opportunities in the sustainable and inclusive development of smaller cities.
+The program comprises more than 30 international, national and local speakers across approximately 20 sessions sharing best practice on the challenges, trends and emerging opportunities in the sustainable and inclusive development of smaller cities.

 Speakers and panellists are real-world practitioners in business, planning, management, consultancy and government.

-- Ellie Cosgrave, co-Director, Urban Innovation and Policy Lab, University College London
+- Dr Ellie Cosgrave, Director, Urban Innovation and Policy Lab, University College London

-- Stefan Hajkowicz, Senior Principal Scientist, CSIRO's Data61
+- Dr Stefan Hajkowicz, Senior Principal Scientist, CSIRO's Data61

 - Jim Betts, Secretary, NSW Department of Planning, Industry and Environment